ST 314 - Course Intro

 • Weekly written assignments will be used to apply the material covered in class to real-world problems.

-• Data Analyses are due every Thursday at 11:59 pm PT.
+• Data Analyses are due every Friday at 11:59 pm PT.

 • Data Analyses will require the use of RStudio.